Szymon-Czuszek/SAS-Data-Science/README.md

 ## Using Macro Variables in SAS

-[MacroVariables1.sas](SAS/MacroVariables1.sas): Using SAS Macro Variables and displaying all of them in the results tab
+[MacroVariables1.sas](SAS/MacroVariables1.sas): Using SAS Macro Variables and displaying all of them in the results tab.
+This script imports crime outcome data, prints a subset, and displays macro variables.

 [MacroVariables2.sas](SAS/MacroVariables2.sas): This script demonstrates importing a dataset using the DATA step and using SAS macro variables to manage text, numbers, and dynamic expressions.
 The _ALL_ log feature is used to display the current state of all macro variables.